core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 #### Application Groups ### {#sec-groupnaming-app}

-An application group can be named in many ways through different types of identifiers, such as name string, (integer) number, URI or other type of string.
-An application group name may be explicitly encoded in a CoAP Group URI, or it may be not included in the Group URI.
+An application group can be named in many ways through different types of identifiers, such as name string, (integer) number, URI or other types of string.

+An application group name may be explicitly encoded in a group URI, or it may be not included in the group URI.
 This is an implementation-specific decision.
-If the application group name is explicitly encoded in a CoAP Group URI, it can be encoded within one of the
+If the application group name is explicitly encoded in a CoAP group URI, it can be encoded within one of the

 * URI path component: this is the most common and RECOMMENDED method to encode the application group name.
-A best practice for encoding application group into a Group URI is to use one URI path component to identify the application group and use the following URI paths component(s) to identify the resource within this application group.
+A best practice for encoding application group into a group URI is to use one URI path component to identify the application group and use the following URI paths component(s) to identify the resource within this application group.
 For example, /\<groupname\>/res1 or /base/\<groupname\>/res1/res2 conform to this practice.
 An application group name (like \<groupname\>) should be as short as possible when used in constrained networks.

 * URI query component: using this method, the query may consist of the group name (?\<groupname\>) or it may be one parameter of the query (?g=\<groupname\> or ?param1=value1&gn=\<groupname\>).